Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Boston, MA

-And if you even suspect you have any ties to those who fought in the Revolution, stop by New England Historic Genealogical Society to see if you can put your family tree together.
+And if you even suspect you have any ties to those who fought in the Revolution, stop by the New England Historic Genealogical Society to see if you can put your family tree together.
 It’s one of the largest of its kind, so if anyone can tell you if you’re related to George Washington or Alexander Hamilton, it’s them.

 See more of what to do and where to eat in our “Boston” episode